DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

 \subsubsection{Scenario Information Design}

-DriveAction incorporates key scenario context into each evaluation prompt, ensuring that models are assessed under realistic and representative conditions, and mitigating unsupported or hallucinatory reasoning.
+DriveAction incorporates key scenario context into each evaluation prompt, ensuring that models are assessed under complete and realistic conditions, and mitigating hallucinatory reasoning.
 Specifically, three types of scenario information are provided: \begin{itemize}[itemsep=0pt, topsep=0pt] \item \textbf{Consecutive Visual Frames:} The model is given three consecutive visual frames captured immediately prior to the decision-making, thus supporting temporal reasoning in dynamic contexts. \item \textbf{Navigation Instruction:} Directly obtained from the in-vehicle navigation system, these instructions provide crucial route guidance, upcoming turns, and target lane information, thus defining clear decision objectives and path planning guidelines. \item \textbf{Vehicle Speeds:} Ego and target vehicle speeds, obtained from onboard sensors, quantify both the current and desired driving states.
-This dynamic information, which cannot be inferred from images alone, is essential for making rational decisions in lane changes, overtaking, or acceleration. \end{itemize}
+As dynamic information unavailable from images alone, they are essential for lane changes, overtaking, and acceleration decisions. \end{itemize}

-To evaluate the effect of scenario information, we present a lane change task before an intersection under two conditions: with and without navigation instructions.
-As shown in Figure~\ref{fig:navi}, the model accurately selects the correct lane change action in advance when the navigation instruction clearly indicates an upcoming right turn, while in the absence of this information, it often makes "hallucinated" decisions that do not align with the actual driving goal.
-This highlights the importance of providing key scenario information for reliable and context-aware autonomous driving evaluation.
+To assess the impact of scenario information, we examine the lane change task before an intersection under two conditions: with and without navigation instructions.
+As shown in Figure~\ref{fig:navi}, the model reliably selects the correct lane when informed of an upcoming right turn, whereas lacking this guidance, it often makes "hallucinated" decisions misaligned with the driving goal.
+This highlights the necessity of scenario information for reliable and context-aware evaluation in autonomous driving.